Oct, 8, 2017 We leave Victoria falls behind us tomorrow and head for Botswana. We will be staying on an island out in the bush again.

 There are many talented painters and carvers of stone and wood here in Victoria.
 The markets are full of beautiful paintings.

 Sadly, the tourists can only buy and carry so much with them on their journeys.
+I suppose many items are shipped home.
+I hope so, for the artists sake.

 The rainy season starts in November and they need all of the rain that they will receive.